haskell/containers/CONTRIBUTING.md

 # Instructions for Contributors

-To report bugs, or propose enchancements or changes, please use the [GitHub issue tracker](https://github.com/haskell/containers/issues).
+To report bugs, or propose enhancements or changes, please use the [GitHub issue tracker](https://github.com/haskell/containers/issues).

 You are also welcome to propose code changes in the form of